 Psychedelic Rock in the 80s

-Psychedelic music faded pretty quickly at the dawn of the 1970s and could not have been deader by the dawn of the 80s.
+Psychedelic rock faded pretty quickly at the dawn of the 1970s and could not have been deader by the dawn of the 80s.
 Punk ruled.
 New Wave was making a splash.
 Heavy metal was big and dumb.
 Mainstream rock was increasingly corporate and shallow.
 Politically, there was a turn toward conservatism as many baby boomers saw the new decade as a chance to cash in.
 Cha-ching!
 It was the era of Reagan and Thatcher—two titans of traditionalism.
 Cocaine was the decade’s drug of choice while psychedelics were relics of a bygone era—at least that’s how it appeared on the surface.

 There were, however, plenty of budding musicians who developed a curiosity about mind-expanding drugs and were inspired by the creative explosion of the late 60s psychedelic era.